AshishPawar19/OLA-Company-Data-Analysis/README.md

 - Interactive maps showing high-demand zones

 ### 📢 **Contributions**
 Contributions are welcome!
-Fork this repository, submit issues, or open a pull request.
+Fork this repository, submit issues, or open a pull request

-### 📜 **License**
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Would you like help writing some SQL queries for specific analyses, like identifying peak hours or top-performing drivers?